Collaborative Law in Rochester, NY

 The collaborative law process is an alternative method of divorce when neither spouse wants to pursue litigation.
 Each spouse still retains their own attorney for representation throughout the process.

 Attorneys who practice collaborative law divorce are specially trained in non-confrontational negotiations.
-They team with clients, other attorneys, and, as needed, other professional specialists to promote an atmosphere of respect, dignity, cooperation, and open communication during the settlement process.
+They team with clients, other attorneys, and, as needed, professional specialists to promote an atmosphere of respect, dignity, cooperation, and open communication during the settlement process.

 How Does Collaborative Law Divorce Work?